danleavitt0/codecamp-examples/objects/README.md

 ## Defining an object

+To see a working example of this code check out https://github.com/danleavitt0/codecamp-examples/tree/master/objects/examples/dictionary

 Each entry in an object comes in a *key*, *value* pair.
 The key is the name of the entry and the value is the information that is stored.